stasnegreev/recipes-one-rep/README.md

 ## Understand your workspace

 Run `nx dep-graph` to see a diagram of the dependencies of your projects.

+## Running NestJS

+Run `npx nx serve api` to serve the application.

+Run `npx nx build api` to build the application.

+Run `npx nx test api` to test the application.

 ## Further help